-Join us Wednesday, April 11, 2018, for a one-day event to take your historical fiction to the next level.
+Join us to take your historical fiction to the next level.
+All sessions are recorded and available to view at your convenience.
 This online summit will help you:

 - Improve your writing with advice from bestselling authors